|Faculty Book Talk with Dr. T. David Gordon | March 26 | 4 - 5pm | Buhl Library|

 by: Kim Marks

 I hope that you’ve enjoyed this installment of Mysteries of the Library Revealed.
-Please be sure to check out our newsletter next month when I’ll be talking about the education and qualifications that make librarians information experts.
+Please be sure to check out our newsletter next month when I’ll be talking about one of Buhl Library’s essential services to the campus community, Reference.

 Click on the book titles for book descriptions.